Georgetown College offers an A.B. or B.S. in Interdisciplinary Studies.

 REQUIREMENTS FOR THE A.B.
 OR B.S.
 IN INTERDISCIPLINARY STUDIES

 12-14 courses as approved by the Associate Dean and two Departments that commit to the major proposal

 - a maximum of 4 introductory courses appropriate to the proposed major

 - at least 4 upper-level courses (from the disciplines being integrated)

 - senior thesis

-The curriculum structure should include 1–2 introductory survey courses appropriate for the proposed major, 3–5 upper-level courses (including both theoretical and practical approaches) for each of the disciplines involved, and a capstone course or senior seminar.
-Permission for study abroad must be received from the faculty mentors and the Dean’s office.
-A maximum of 2 courses per semester of study abroad may be applied to the major.
-A senior thesis that integrates the curriculum pursued is required and may be part of the capstone course or may be independent.
+The curriculum structure should include a maximum of 4 introductory courses appropriate for the proposed major, 4 courses at the intermediate level (usually 200-300 level), and at least 4 upper-level courses (including both theoretical and practical approaches) from the disciplines involved, and a capstone course or senior seminar.
+Permission for study abroad must be received from the faculty mentors and the Associate Dean, and the student must make a strong case for the relation between study abroad and the self-designed major.
+Study abroad unrelated to the major will not be approved.
+A senior thesis that integrates the curriculum pursued is required.

 Applications for the Interdisciplinary Studies major program should be made in the spring of the sophomore year to the office of the Dean of the College with the final proposal due by March 1.
 The student should submit the proposal with signatures of the ordinary faculty advisors as well as the appropriate department chairs.
 Application forms are available in the office of the Dean, White Gravenor 108.
 Associate Dean Bernie Cook will review and approve interdisciplinary major proposals.